scoutforpets/objection-password/README.md

 | < 12           | 2.x               |
 | >= 12          | >= 3.x            |

-Version `3.x` contains `bcrypt 5.x` which contains important security updates but is only compatible with Node 12+.
+If you're using Node 12 or greater, use version `3.x` of the plugin as it contains `bcrypt 5.x`, which contains important security updates but is only compatible with Node 12+.
 It's also tested against Objection 2.x.

 ## Usage